lixinzhan/PlanQA_Plugin/README.md

 7. If everything is running OK, you can create your own protocol for QA based on the instructions in any of the protocol files coming with this project.

-8. Enjoy you Scripting QA!
+8. Enjoy your Scripting QA!

 You are welcome for any questions with this plugin!